kaltura/playkit-js/docs/api.md

 Fired when the user interact with the player ui

+## DRM_LICENSE_LOADED

+Fired when the drm license is responded from the DRM server

 ## FakeEventTarget

 A work-alike for EventTarget.
 Only DOM elements may be true EventTargets, but this can be used as a base class to provide event dispatch to non-DOM classes.
 Only FakeEvents should be dispatched.

 ### dispatchTarget

 The target of all dispatched events.
 Defaults to |this|.

 Type: EventTarget